 This may mean getting down on the floor and wrestling, or building lego structures together or having a tea party.
 It may mean joining them on the playground, or out in the snow, or kicking a ball around together.

-For older kids – it can be fishing together, walking together, going for a bike ride, going to see a movie/concert or sporting event together, or even just having a pillow fight!
+For older kids – it can be fishing together, walking together, going for a bike ride, playing board games, going to see a movie/concert or sporting event together, or even just having a pillow fight!
 Even older kids still enjoy sitting down with a parent to read at night.
-Try taking turns reading chapters of a book.
+Try taking turns reading the chapters of a book.

 3. Give Kids Undivided Attention and Lots of It!